jandelgado/rabtap/README.md

  -h, --help           print this help.
  -j, --json           Deprecated.
 Use "--format json" instead.
  -k, --insecure       allow insecure TLS connections (no certificate check).
- --cert-file=CERTFILE A Cert file to use for client authentication.
+ --tls-cert-file=CERTFILE A Cert file to use for client authentication.
- --key-file=KEYFILE   A Key file to use for client authentication.
+ --tls-key-file=KEYFILE   A Key file to use for client authentication.
- --ca-file=CAFILE     A CA Cert file to use for client authentication.
+ --tls-ca-file=CAFILE     A CA Cert file to use for client authentication.
  --mode=MODE          mode for info command.
 One of "byConnection", "byExchange".
                       [default: byExchange].
  -n, --no-color       don't colorize output (also environment variable NO_COLOR).